kyma-project/telemetry-manager/docs/user/README.md

 ## Resource Usage

-When using the module without further API usage, the telemetry manager is running with a footprint of:
+When using the module without further API usage, the Telemetry Manager is running with a footprint of:
 - Minimal   5M Mem / 0.01 CPU
 - Maximal 100M Mem / 0.10 CPU

-Activation of the first LogPipeline will cause the deployment of the log agent running an instance per node:
+Activation of the first LogPipeline causes the deployment of the log agent running an instance per Node:
 - Per node minimal   50M Mem / 0.1 CPU
 - Per node Maximal 1000M Mem / 1.0 CPU

-Activation of the first TracePipeline will cause the deployment of the trace gateway running with 2 replicas:
+Activation of the first TracePipeline causes the deployment of the trace gateway running with two replicas:
 - 2 * minimal  250M Mem / 0.2 CPU
 - 2 * Maximal 2000M Mem / 1.2 CPU

-Activation of the first MetricPipeline will cause the deployment of the metric gateway running with 2 replicas and the metric agent runnin per node:
+Activation of the first MetricPipeline will cause the deployment of the metric gateway running with 2 replicas and the metric agent running per node:
 - 2 * minimal   30M Mem / 0.01 CPU + Per node minimal   50M Mem / 0.01 CPU
 - 2 * Maximal 1000M Mem / 1.00 CPU + Per node Maximal 1200M Mem / 1.00 CPU